top of page

 Yoon Wah normally opens around 5:30pm till midnight.

 Located on the ground floor of 1981 Guest House, Big Bowl Ramen used to be called "Wheel Noodle @ TSG".
-As both names imply, the outlet serves ramen (for at least 2 persons) in ultra big bowls as well as other local noodles, such as their signature wheel noodle, in small bowls.
-Not sure if they have standard-size bowls.
+The outlet serves ramen in ultra big bowls (for at least 2 persons) and other local noodles, including their signature wheel noodle, in small palm-size bowls.

 9. Tong Sui Kai (糖水街)

-Tong Sui Kai is located some walking distance away from the old town and is not a single entity, but a street of stalls selling mostly desserts, hence, the name tong sui (dessert) kai (street) in Cantonese.
-There are stalls selling varieties of food as well.
+Tong Sui Kai, Cantonese for "dessert street", is located some walking distance away from the old town and is not a single entity, but a street of stalls selling mostly desserts, hence its name.
+There are stalls selling varieties of local food fares as well.

 On recommendation from the lady boss of Brick Box Hotel, we tried the popular beef noodle with cow stomach from Cheong Kee Beef Noodle (stall number 47).
-And it is good.
+It is delicious.
 We also had yong tau foo and barbecued chicken wings to go along but we did not try any desserts.
 Will do that next time.

-While Tong Sui Kai is opened daily after 6pm, individual stalls may close on certain days on their own wills.
+While Tong Sui Kai is opened daily after 5pm till 11:30pm, individual stalls may close on certain days on their own schedules.

-Note that opening days and hours are for reference only as Ipoh cafes, restaurants, coffee shops, etc, are known to close their shops any time they feel like it (which is why the town is so laid-back).
-But they will always be opened on weekends, school/public holidays, when there are more crowds.
+Note that opening days and hours are for reference only as Ipoh eateries are known to close their shops any time they feel like it (which is why the town is so laid-back).
+But they will always be opened on weekends, school/public holidays, or when there will be more crowds.

 For local food, weekdays are still the best time to be in Ipoh with lesser crowds, just plan around the "expected" off-days.
 Rest assured, you will not go hungry.